adobe/asset-share-commons/_pages/search/hidden/index.md

 Query Builder groups are automatically prefixed to each set of predicates defined in a Hidden Filter component; each discrete Hidden Filter component on the search page gets its own Query Builder group.

 All Predicates in a Hidden Filter are part of the same group, so in order to achieve desired filtering, several discrete Hidden Filter components may be required (as each set will be OR'd together).

+## Pro-tip

+Implementing Hidden Predicate parameters as [SearchPredicate](/asset-share-commons/apidocs/com/adobe/aem/commons/assetshare/search/searchpredicates/SearchPredicate.html) (set on the [Search Results component](/asset-share-commons/pages/search/results/)) is a nice way to make applying required parameters easy and understandable.

+... and fon't forget to contribute them back to the Asset Share Commons project!

 ## Technical details

 * **Component**: `/apps/asset-share-commons/components/search/hidden`